 Mass Audubon partners with numerous organizations throughout New England.
 Our scientists, land managers, educators, and advocates work with or are informed by many world-class research institutions in New England, including the Northeast Climate Science Center, the Northeast Regional Climate Center, Wood Hole Oceanographic Institute, many universities, and the Union of Concerned Scientists.

 Climate Action Grounded in Research & Proven Practice

 To better understand how individuals and communities move to action on climate change and what actions are most effective, we work with the National Network of Ocean and Climate Change Interpreters, regional social scientists, and community leaders.
 Our approaches are informed largely by research from the Frameworks Institute, the Yale Program on Climate Change Communication, and the Union of Concerned Scientists, among others.

 This lesson shows students how to evaluate a coastal community's vulnerability to Sea Level Rise.
 Students use a spotting level to investigate coastal ecosystems and raise awareness about how their communities will be affected.
 Afterword, students discuss ways of reducing and adapting to future sea level rise through individual and collective action.
 Their findings are presented to an open audience.
 Developed by Education Coordinator Liz Duff.
 Learn More >

 Life in a Changing Climate

-In this lesson, students define climate, discover carbon's role in climate change by becoming a carbon molecule, explore the possible outcomes of climate change, and brainstorm ways to positively impact their environment.
+In this program, students define climate, discover carbon's role in climate change by becoming a carbon molecule, explore the possible outcomes of climate change, and brainstorm ways to positively impact their environment.
 This program can be a field trip to Arcadia, which includes exploring the nature sanctuary, or it can be an in-class lesson as one session or a series of classes.
 Developed by Education Coordinator Brittany Gutermuth.
 Learn More >